Bachana Arabuli: Panionios

 On 18 July 2019, Arabuli signed a three-year contract with Greek Super League club Panionios, who began the season on −6 points because of financial irregularities.
 Arabuli scored his first goal for the club in added time in an opening-day defeat at home to newly promoted Volos.
 He scored a stoppage-time equaliser on 22 September away to Lamia, and on 10 November, he scored both Panionios goals in the team's second win of the campaign, 2–1 away to Xanthi.
 On 30 November 2019, he scored again in an emphatic 3-0 win against Panetolikos.

 Lamia

 On 22 September 2020, he joined Lamia on a free transfer.

 Macarthur FC

 On 1 September 2022, Bachana joined Macarthur FC on a free transfer.
 He made his debut coming off the bench on 13 November 2022, and got the game winning assist against the Central Coast Mariners in the 95th minute.
-Bachana scored his first A-League goal on the 18th of December 2022, scoring the winning goal against Perth Glory in the 70th minute of a 1-0 victory.
+Bachana scored his first A-League goal on 18 December 2022, scoring the winning goal against Perth Glory in the 70th minute of a 1–0 victory.